brandlewco/jesserieser-hugo-cc/content/posts/young-guns-19.md

   in New York City on Wednesday, November 17th.

-  **The New Procrastinator’s Guide to Entering Young Guns**<br>Jesse Rieser<br>Photographer<br>YG9 Winner<br>YG19 Judge
+  **The New Procrastinator’s Guide to Entering Young Guns**<br />Jesse Rieser<br />Photographer<br />YG9 Winner<br />YG19 Judge

-  > *If you don’t procrastinate, there is a strong chance we can’t be friends (half joking. sorta).
+  &gt; *If you don’t procrastinate, there is a strong chance we can’t be friends (half joking. sorta).
 I’ve procrastinated as long as I can remember.
 And at every stage.
 Elementary school book reports, university term papers, client deadlines, grant proposals… all of it.
 Look, I get it.
 Besides, everything is a little spicier when the clock is ticking, and the pressure is on.*

-  >
+  &gt;

-  > *But don’t let my fondness of chaos come off as an endorsement to craft an entry in disarray.
+  &gt; *But don’t let my fondness of chaos come off as an endorsement to craft an entry in disarray.
 I have had the honor of jurying three winning classes and I want to help position yourself to stand out in a hyper-competitive field.*

-  >
+  &gt;

-  > *When compiling your entry, my first point of advice is stylistic consistency.
+  &gt; *When compiling your entry, my first point of advice is stylistic consistency.
 I want to be able to look at work and immediately say “That looks like the work of so and so.”
 Second is to think about the uniqueness of you.
   Think about how only you see the world the way you do; this is your most